Child, adolescent and family mental wellbeing multidisciplinary practice (D24)

 - hold an appropriate professional qualification relevant to your chosen career

-- have at least two years’ practical and direct experience in working with children and families since qualification
+- have significant practical and/or direct experience in working with children, adolescents and/or families

 - have an undergraduate degree, degree equivalent, or evidence of other relevant post-registration education/experience

-- are in a full-time or part-time post (paid or voluntary) in which you are working with children and/or families experiencing difficulties be they behavioural, emotional or psychological where you have a remit to make a difference in your work
+- are in a full-time or part-time post (paid or voluntary) in which you are working with children, adolescents and/or families experiencing difficulties, be they behavioural, emotional or psychological, where you have a remit to make a difference in your work

 The three main modules (module one: work discussion groups and lecture series, module two: infant/young child observation seminars or module three: family observation and module four: child development and current research lecture series) are each assessed by way of an academic essay.

 Submission dates for these are spread out over the spring and summer terms.

 In order to successfully complete the course, you will need to pass the three essays, attend the group relations conference and have a minimum of 75% attendance on all parts of the course.

 You will study on Mondays from 10am to 6pm for one year.

 Students on the this course have appreciated its multi-modal approach and made use of it to develop their work in settings such as education, social care and CAMHS.